-Plan a literary tour of Britain that visits the places that shaped your favorite authors' lives and inspired their stories.
-It's a great to focus your trip to Britain and see more than just hitting the big tourist spots will ever show you.
+Plan a literary tour of Britain to visit the places that shaped your favorite authors' lives and inspired their stories.
+It's a great way to focus your UK trip and get off the usual tourist treadmill.

 William Shakespeare, Charles Dickens, JK Rowling, Jane Austen, and hundreds of others are part of the collective culture of the English speaking world.
 Their stories, in all sorts of formats - books, films, television series and even ebooks - entertain generation after generation.
 And seeing their birthplaces, schools, writing rooms, and final homes is always fascinating.

 Most of the writers on this list have stood the test of time.
 Their work has been interpreted and reinterpreted in films, television, even radio, over and over.
 We read them in school because we had to and, later, enjoyed them simply because we wanted to.

 To help you plan a tour that takes in at least some of your favorites, follow the links to learn more about each location or check this map of literary landmarks, ...for more stops on the literary trail.